 Makhane Ki Kheer - Second in my list of Vrat Ka Khana is an absolutely delicious, fuss-free dessert.
-Made with creamy saffron & Cardamom flavored coconut milk, roasted makhanas ( foxnuts), this kheer takes just minutes to whip up!
+Made with creamy saffron & Cardamom flavoured coconut milk, and roasted makhanas ( foxnuts), this kheer takes just minutes to whip up!

 As I went about making Makhane Ki Kheer yesterday, I decided to read up about makhana - also called fox nuts or lotus seeds.
 Its amazing how these fasting foods are such powerhouses of nutrition.
 Makhanas find an important place in the science of Ayurveda and also have been used in Chinese medicine since 3000 years!!

-In Sabudana Khichdi, my first recipe of the series Vrat Ka Khana, the primary ingredient was Sabudana, here it is makhana and then if we look at other fasting foods/ingredients i.e kuttu ka atta ( Buckwheat flour), singhare ka atta ( water Chestnut flour), fresh fruits, sendha namak ( Himalayan rock salt), they all make for a very balanced, nutritional and easy to digest diet.
+In Sabudana Khichdi, my first recipe of the series Vrat Ka Khana, the primary ingredient was Sabudana, here it is makhana and then if we look at other fasting foods/ingredients i.e kuttu ka atta ( buckwheat flour), singhare ka atta ( water chestnut flour), fresh fruits, sendha namak ( Himalayan rock salt), they all make for a very balanced, nutritional and easy to digest diet.
 These foods support the choice of natural, unprocessed and help in detoxification.
-Makhanas are a great source of fiber, are good for kidneys, help to balance sugar levels and are rich in antioxidants!!!
+Makhanas are a great source of fibre, are good for kidneys, help to balance sugar levels and are rich in antioxidants!!!

-Makhana Kheer is a huge family favorite.
+Makhane ki Kheer is a huge family favourite.
 They love the soft, chewy texture of the makhana pieces in the kheer.
 Saffron and cardamom make this simple kheer so luxurious.
 As does the gentle crunch of pistachios on top.
 This recipe uses coconut milk, though you can use regular cow's milk too.
 Raw sugar in this dessert makes it refined sugar-free.
 You are very welcome to use regular sugar, jaggery or even dates to sweeten it naturally.